 In part 2, we explored parallels between SQL and Prolog and saw how to use a view like a logic query, that is, to ask questions that always use the most up-to-date inputs.

-In this part, we’ll introduce a new piece called triggers, which is the SQL way of running an action in response to incoming data.
+In this part, we’ll introduce a new facility called triggers, which are SQLite’s way of running an action in response to incoming data.
+Although triggers are a powerful mechanism for interactivity, views in SQLite (and most mainstream SQL databases) are only calculated on demand and therefore cannot set off triggers autonomously, which severely limits their usefulness.

 import sqlite3;